Features

 Image Bake Runbook

-• promoting or rolling back the default AWS image;
+• promote or roll back the default AWS image;

-• preparing a desktop/browser image for Mantis or other UI QA;
+• prepare a desktop or browser image for UI QA;

-• checking whether state belongs in the image or in a warm lease.
+• decide whether some state belongs in the image or in a warm lease.

 This runbook is for trusted operators.
-Image commands need coordinator admin auth and can create provider-side artifacts that cost money until cleaned up.
+Image commands require coordinator admin auth (configuredAdminCoordinator) and create provider-side artifacts that cost money until you clean them up.

 • current OS security updates;

-• SSH, Git, rsync, curl, jq, and readiness helpers;
+• SSH, Git, rsync, curl, jq, and the readiness helpers;

 • ffmpeg, ffprobe, scrot, xdotool, and other capture helpers;